claireleblanc/GPSeq-Pipeline/Pre-Processing.md

 rm atcs/$libid.clean.umis.txt.gz
 ```

-Read groups are assigned to the closest restriction site.

 ## 10. De-duplicate

+Reads assigned to the same restriction site are de-duplicated based on their UMI sequences.

 ```bash
 # Deduplicate